travis-ci/docs-travis-ci-com/user/languages/community-supported-languages.md

     to have this information visible to the end user.

     To make this happen, you need to tell `travis-web` to pick up the value from the job's data and display it.

-    See [this PR](https://github.com/travis-ci/travis-web/pull/313) for an example.
+Clone the `travis-web` repository, add your language to the `app/utils/keys-map.coffee` file and submit a pull request for this change.

 It is important to note that languages are configured at build time,